sidmitra/advent-of-code-2021/README.md

 - Used the match statement for the first time, with multiple statements on each pattern.
 Not even used it yet in Python.
 Seems neat!

 - The tuple unpacking is weird, where you have to call .next() in successive lines, or use a separate itertools crate.
 Having builtin unpacking of arguments/tuples is a great feature to have built-in like python, and use it all the time.

+## Day 3
+- Single quote for characters, double for strings.
+Huh! wasn't expecting that.